steinwurf/pytest-dummynet/README.rst

 Example::

     def test_run_fail(dummynet):

-        do_something(dummynet)
+        demo0 = dummynet.netns_add(name="namespace1")
+        demo1 = dummynet.netns_add(name="namespace2")

+        dummynet.link_veth_add(p1_name="peer1", p2_name="peer2")

-The ``dummynet`` argument is an instance of DummyNet and represents the dummynet environment on the machine running the test code.
+The ``dummynet`` argument is an instance of the DummyNet class.

+For a complete example of a local network setup see the test in 'test/test_dummynet.py'.

+You can try playing around with the class methods in dummynet.py and call the commands in self.shell.run(cmd) from the command-line.
+This can give a better idea of the functionality.

 Relase new version